 It's also important to make sure you've covered yourself with the right documentation, especially in a situation where memory loss for a parent may be an issue.
 Becker says she ran into trouble when selling her mother's car because she couldn't find the title and her mother wasn't able to tell her where it was.

 "Have power of attorney covering health and financial issues drawn up before memory loss sets in," Becker says, so you have a legal record of your rights and responsibilities.
+This type of document can also be useful in a situation where you may not have ready access to your parent if they're in a nursing home and social distancing requirements are being imposed.
 If you're keeping those documents in a parent's safe deposit box, make sure you're listed as co-owner so you have access to them.

-Power of attorney is something to talk over in your initial discussions about caregiving, Cary says.
+Power of attorney is something to talk over in your initial discussions about caregiving, advises Cary.
 "Sometimes parents are a little wary of relinquishing power of attorney because they don't know what they're giving up."
 You should figure out together what you need to have power of attorney for and when your authority takes effect.

 One of the biggest mistakes people in the sandwich generation make is not staying connected with an advisor to keep their own financial picture in view.